microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 In our case the two source VMS have been setup with password-based authentication for Linux server.

 - Therefore select the source type as "Linux Server (Password-based)".
 - Specify a friendly name for credentials.
 - Add the username used during the creation of the source VMs.
 - Add the password used during the creation of the source VMs.
 - Click on Save.
-The friendly name will be used later on when specifiying the individual systems.
+The friendly name will be used later on when specifying the individual systems.

 > [!NOTE]
-> For the Username and Password check the the enviroment parameter.
+> For the Username and Password check the the environment parameter.
 >
 > ~~~bash
 > echo $adminPassword